SolardiaX/CyInstaller/docs/modules.rst

 --------

 `CyInstaller` supports package multi python modules into one executable file.
-It's very useful for some large or complex application which has multible entrypoint.
+It's very useful for some large or complex application which has multiple entrypoint.

 For example, if an application sources structure like: